We Know our Sources: New Day Organics

 Plant-Based and Palm Oil-Free

-Noreen’s plant-based bar soaps are one of New Day’s best sellers, and for good reasons, including the company’s decision to eschew the use of palm oil.
+Noreen’s plant-based bar soaps are one of New Day’s best sellers, and for good reasons, including the company’s decision to exclude the use of palm oil in her body soaps.

 “Palm oil is widely used in consumer products and the demand for it is rapidly growing,” she explains, adding that the oil constitutes up to one-third of the ingredients in many other bar soaps.
 “That’s because it’s cheap – far cheaper than premium ingredients like cocoa butter and shea butter.”